 Emerging contemporary art at Château Bouchet

-The Festival Aragne takes over Château Bouchet in Fareins each year, a former bourgeois residence built in 1867, for a weekend dedicated to emerging contemporary art.
-Around thirty artists from the Auvergne-Rhône-Alpes region exhibit sculptures, paintings, tapestries and installations in the historic salons and the vast wooded park.
-Concerts, panel discussions and artist encounters punctuate these two free days open to all, in a bucolic setting in the heart of the Dombes.
+The Aragne Festival takes over Château Bouchet in Fareins each year, a former bourgeois residence built in 1867, for a weekend dedicated to emerging contemporary art.
+Emerging artists from the Auvergne-Rhône-Alpes region exhibit paintings, tapestries, sculptures, and artistic installations in the historic salons and the vast wooded park of the estate.
+Concerts, round tables, and meetings with the creators punctuate these two free days, open to all, in a bucolic setting in the heart of the Dombes.

-The Festival Aragne is a unique artistic event held at Château Bouchet, an elegant bourgeois residence built in 1867 in the village of Fareins, in the Dombes.
-Each autumn, during a September weekend, around thirty emerging artists from the Auvergne-Rhône-Alpes region take over the premises to display their works: monumental sculptures in the park, paintings and tapestries in the salons, artistic installations in the outbuildings.
+The Aragne Festival is a unique artistic event that takes up residence at Château Bouchet, an elegant bourgeois residence built in 1867 in the heart of the village of Fareins, in the Dombes.
+Each autumn, during a September weekend, emerging artists from the Auvergne-Rhône-Alpes region take over the premises to display their works: paintings and tapestries in the salons, artistic installations in the outbuildings and the park.

 The festival draws its strength from the dialogue it establishes between the château's architectural heritage and contemporary creation.
-Artists occupy every corner of the property, from the grand staircase to the vaulted cellars, through the formal garden and the shaded park alleys.
-This singular staging offers visitors an immersive experience where art and place enrich each other.
+Artists invest every corner of the property, from the grand staircase to the vaulted cellars.
+This singular staging offers visitors an immersive experience where art and place respond to and mutually enrich each other.

-Beyond the exhibition, the festival emphasizes direct encounters between artists and the public.
-Sunday afternoon panel discussions allow visitors to discuss creative approaches, techniques and visions of contemporary art.
-These accessible exchanges help democratize art and bring current creation closer to local residents.
+Beyond the exhibition, the Aragne Festival emphasizes direct encounters between artists and the public.
+Round tables are organized on Sunday afternoons, allowing discussions with the creators about their approach, their techniques, and their vision of contemporary art.
+These moments of exchange, accessible to all, contribute to democratizing art and bringing current creation closer to the inhabitants of the region.

-True to its mission of cultural democratization, the Festival Aragne is entirely free.
-Open admission allows everyone — families, art lovers, curious visitors or casual strollers — to enter the château grounds and discover the artistic offerings.
-The festival contributes to the cultural vitality of the Dombes and the Ain department, providing a valuable showcase for young regional talents.
+True to its mission of cultural democratization, the Aragne Festival is entirely free.
+Free entry allows everyone, families, curious individuals, art lovers, or simple strollers, to pass through the château gates and be surprised by the richness of the artistic offerings.
+The festival thus contributes to the cultural dynamism of the Dombes and the Ain department, providing a valuable showcase for young talents from the region.

-The festival stays true to its spirit: a free weekend of artistic discovery in an exceptional heritage setting, with evening concerts and panel discussions to foster exchanges between artists and the public.
+The festival remains true to its original spirit: a free weekend of artistic discovery in an exceptional heritage setting, with evening concerts and round tables to foster exchanges between artists and the public.

 Château Bouchet is in Fareins, Ain department (01), Auvergne-Rhône-Alpes.
 The village is 35 km north of Lyon and 25 km from Villefranche-sur-Saône.